Last Updated: September 23rd, 2019

 Which is why, you need to make the best of the various social networks present on the world wide web today, to share your content and make it go viral.
 The good news is, you can easily add your desired social sharing icons before your infographic so that people can share it with their friends and colleagues.

 The best place to add social sharing icons is between the title and the start/introduction of the infographic.
 Include these in your content and take it one step closer to going viral!
+We have also created an awesome Social Media Guide for easy reference.

 No matter how good your infographic is, it will not go viral magically.